 Sometimes teens need an extra bit of support and can benefit from coming to see a counsellor.
 When working with a teen, my first priority is to create a warm, safe space in which they feel comfortable exploring their thoughts and feelings.
 I use a variety of creative techniques at my Lewes counselling practice in order to help the child express themselves- for example, sand tray or puppet work.

 Taking a child to see a counsellor such as me at my psychotherapy practice in Lewes, East Sussex. can be stressful for some parents- and a relief for others!- and I will work with you to ensure that you are comfortable with the counselling process.
 When working with children, I see myself very much as part of a team working together with you to ensure the best outcome for your child.

 Before becoming a counsellor, I worked for over ten years as a teacher so have extensive experience of working educationally with young people including those with special needs .
-I also provide counselling at a local school in Brighton.
+I also recently provided counselling at a local school in Brighton.
 And furthermore, I am a mother of teens, and step-mother, myself and so have a real understanding of issues affecting children and their families.

 I have a current Disclosure and Barring Service Enhanced Certificate (DBS) which confirms that I have no criminal convictions and can work with young people.
 I also have additional training in Safeguarding when working with young people.
 My Lewes counselling practice is within easy reach of Lewes town centre and accessible by train from Hove and Brighton.
 Please give me a call or send me an email so that you can learn more about how I might help your son or daughter.
 Sometimes it can take a lot of courage facing up to the thought that our children/teenagers are not happy and that we don't know how to help them.
 Counselling can be the first step in helping them learn how to navigate their way through life more successfully.